-Mexico is a resource-rich nation in terms of hot springs, because it is located on Ring of Fire.
+Mexico is a resource-rich nation in terms of hot springs, due to its location on the Ring of Fire.

-Today I will visit an amazing spot where seems to symbolize the resources.
+I visited an amazing spot where seems to symbolize the resources.

-Gallons of hot spring water are gushing from giant caves, and there is a theme park centering the warm river flowing out.
+Gallons of hot spring water gushed from giant caves, and there was a theme park centering the warm river flowing out.

 It is 3.5 hours’ drive from Mexico City.

 You will see a sacred waterfall deep in the mountain.

 A hot spring is gushing from the calcareous rocky hill, and behind the waterfall, there are two caves.

 The water flowing out from here makes a warm river, and an extensive theme park centering hot springs is surrounding it.

-Hotels (reservation unable), camping grounds, and restaurants are available in the park.
+Hotels (reservation unavailable), camping grounds, and restaurants are available in the park.

 In the left side of the waterfall, you will find a smaller cave around 50 feet length where you can get inside.